 1 tsp lemon zest

 1 1/4 cups buttermilk, at room temperature

 For the frosting:

 4 cups confectioner’s sugar, sifted

 1 tsp vanilla extract

 To make the cupcakes, preheat oven to 350.
 Line 2 cupcake tins with paper liners, set aside.

 In a medium bowl, combine the flour, baking powder and salt.
 Whisk to combine and set aside.

 In the bowl of a stand mixer fitted with a paddle attachment cream together the butter, sugar, and lemon zest.
 Beat on medium-high speed for about 3 minutes, until light and fluffy.
 Scrape down the sides of bowl and beat for 1 more minute.
-Add the eggs one at a time, and the vanilla, and mix until incorporated.
-Scrape down the sides of the bowl after each addition.
+Add the eggs one at a time, and mix until incorporated.
+Scrape down the sides of the bowl.

 Combine the buttermilk and vanilla extract in a liquid measuring cup.
 With the mixer on low speed, add the dry ingredients alternately with the wet ingredients, beginning and ending with the dry ingredients and mixing just until incorporated.
 Scrape down the sides of the bowl and mix for 15 seconds longer.
 Gently fold the chopped berries into the batter.